....

 So how was the wedding?
 Did you have a good time?

-Evidently, news of my little catastrophe had gotten around.
-People I never met before were coming up to me throughout the evening to say how glad they were that I could make it to the festivities in spite of my nasty scrape.
-Jim, I understand, was particularly upset when Don called to tell him what had happened to me.
+About as good a time as I could have had under the circumstances.
+I'm told that my friend, Jim, was particularly upset when Don called to tell him what had happened to me.
 What a guy!
 Here he was on the happiest, most important day of his life, and he was worried about me!
 The first thing he said when he saw me before the ceremony was: “You told me wild horses wouldn’t keep you from attending my wedding.
 You said nothing about Cujo!”

 How did people react when they saw you?

 Well, nobody passed out or threw up at the sight of me, if that’s what you’re wondering.
 Sure, anyone could see I was banged up.
 If you didn't know better, you'd have assumed I’d been in an accident, or a really bad brawl.
 I was tempted to tell people, “You think I look bad?
 Y’outta see what I did to the other guy!”
-Friends who knew me from before were obviously more taken aback at my altered appearance than guests seeing me for the first time.
-It was absence of whiskers, mostly, that made the crucial difference.
-No one had ever seen without at least a moustache, which I'd had since I was 19.
-Of course, that's not taking into account the cosmetic makeover Doctor Rory had performed on my face, which left it looking like a Picasso painting somebody stepped on and left out in the rain.

-Okay, enough about the wedding.
-Tell us what happened when you returned home.
+What happened when you returned home.

 Look, it’s not that I really wanted to go back, mind you.
 Problem is, I’m so used to forcing myself to do things I don’t feel like doing, I'm not always sure where to draw the line.
 Thankfully, Jann had sense enough to draw that line for me.